mmacmillan/grunt-jsdox/README.md

 ### Overview

-The `grunt-jsdox` plugin will recursively generate documentation for all the `src` paths defined, using the [jsDox](http://jsdox.org) module, outputting to the configured `dest`.
+The `grunt-jsdox` plugin will recursively generate markdown documentation for all the `src` paths defined using the [jsDox](http://jsdox.org) module, outputting to the configured `dest`.

 If `contentsEnabled` is _true_, a table of contents will also be generated with links to all of the files documented, sorted and grouped by the containing folder.